Part 2: Operations and Performance

 Information technology operations

-Operational risk is the risk of loss due to operational failures resulting from internal processes, people, systems, or from external events.
+Operational risk arises from the potential for loss due to operational failures resulting from deficiencies in internal processes, people, systems, or from external events.
 It encompasses risks such as fraud risk, settlement risk, accounting risk, personnel risk and reputation risk.

 The AOFM aims to manage its exposure to operational risk to acceptably minimum levels.
-It maintains a culture of prudence awareness, together with high ethical standards, which are reinforced by adherence to the Australian Public Service Code of Conduct and the Australian Financial Markets Association (AFMA) Code of Conduct.
-Responsibility for the design and monitoring of risk and compliance activities resides in the Enterprise Risk Management, Legal and Compliance (ERMLC) Group.
-A dedicated Enterprise Risk Management Unit maintains the currency and relevance of the AOFM’s risk framework and registers, while the Compliance Unit monitors compliance with external obligations and internal controls and procedures.
-The ERMLC Group reports to the Audit Committee on matters relevant to risk management, internal controls and compliance.
+It maintains a culture of prudence and awareness, together with high ethical standards, which are reinforced by regular in‑house training and adherence to the Australian Public Service Code of Conduct and the Australian Financial Markets Association (AFMA) Code of Conduct.
+Responsibility for the design and monitoring of risk and compliance activities resides with the Enterprise Risk Management, Legal and Compliance (ERMLC) Group.
+A dedicated Enterprise Risk Management unit maintains the currency and relevance of the AOFM’s risk framework and register, while the Compliance unit monitors compliance with external obligations and internal controls and procedures.
+The ERMLC Group reports to the AOFM Executive Group and Audit Committee on matters relevant to risk management, internal controls and compliance.

 - a review of the AOFM’s Chief Executive Instructions and internal financial delegations issued under the Financial Management and Accountability Act 1997.

 The AOFM is a low transaction volume, high transaction value environment.
-In 2011-12, it settled around $82.5 billion of payments of interest, principal and redemptions on CGS and around $1,071.9 billion in financial asset acquisitions, including term deposits with the Reserve Bank of Australia, money market and residential mortgage-backed securities.
-The AOFM also ensures that administered receipts are settled promptly and correctly by its transaction counterparties.
+In 2012‑13, it settled around $98.7 billion of payments of interest and principal on CGS and around $837.2 billion in financial asset acquisitions, including term deposits with the Reserve Bank of Australia and residential mortgage‑backed securities.
+The AOFM also ensures that all administered receipts are settled promptly and correctly by its transaction counterparties.

 Agency financial performance

-The AOFM recorded an operating surplus on agency activities of $3.14 million for 2011-12 financial year, comprising total revenue of $13.44 million and expenses of $10.30 million.
-The surplus in 2011-12 was due largely to lower than anticipated costs of undertaking additional issuance activity in response to the financial crisis.
+The AOFM recorded an operating surplus on agency activities of $2.53 million for the 2012‑13 financial year, comprising total revenue of $12.31 million and expenses of $9.78 million.
+The surplus in 2012‑13 was due largely to lower than anticipated costs of undertaking additional issuance activity.

 Cooperation with other debt managers

-The AOFM supports the debt management activities of the Papua New Guinea and the Solomon Islands governments under the Strongim Gavman Program and the Regional Assistance Mission to the Solomon Islands.
+In 2012‑13 the AOFM continued to support the debt management activities of the Papua New Guinea and the Solomon Islands governments under the Strongim Gavman Program and the Regional Assistance Mission to the Solomon Islands.
 One staff member is seconded to each of these countries to help develop cash and debt management capabilities.
-Officials of the debt management agencies of the three countries, including the seconded AOFM staff, met in Brisbane in August 2011 to discuss their experience with debt management over the year and the development of management capabilities (including knowledge transfer).
+Officials of the debt management agencies of the three countries, including the seconded AOFM staff, met in Port Moresby in July 2012 to discuss their experience with debt management over the year and their progress in capacity development.
+Meetings such as this occur on an annual basis.

 - The Official Public Account (OPA) is the collective term for the Core Bank Accounts maintained at the RBA for Australian Government cash balance management. ↩